Skip to main content

 Dr Dominic Roche

-I am an adult nurse, teacher and researcher with a particular expertise in qualitative research methods.
-I am interested in supervising students in the broad area of patient, public and carer involvement in health service organisation and delivery.
-I have a particular interest in the role of patients and the public in patient safety and healthcare service improvement.
+Dr Roche is an adult nurse, teacher, and researcher with particular expertise in qualitative research methods.
+His supervisory interests include patient, public, and carer involvement in health service organisation and delivery, with a specific focus on patient safety and healthcare service improvement.

 Professor Julia Sanders